India Road Maps

 National Highways in India

-The National Highways are the principal highways moving across the length and breadth of the nation, joining important harbors, big commercial and tourism hubs, state capitals, and so on.
-National Highways in the country are represented as NH and then the highway number comes after it.
-These highways are again categorized on the basis of the girth of motorway of the road.
-Usually, for a single lane, the breadth of the lane is 3.75 meters.
-At the same time, for National Highways with many lanes, the breadth of every lane is 3.5 meters.
+The National Highways are the principal highways moving across the length and breadth of the nation, joining important harbours, big commercial and tourism hubs, state capitals, and so on.
+National Highways in the country are represented as NH, and then the highway number comes after it.
+These highways are again categorised on the basis of the girth of motorway of the road.
+Usually, for a single lane, the breadth of the lane is 3.75 metres.
+At the same time, for National Highways with many lanes, the breadth of every lane is 3.5 metres.